 Here’s a revelation that’s also a relief: A sound engineer doesn’t want a modified or “produced” track from you.
 They want raw and unprocessed good sound.
 The less done to your recorded performance on your end the better, as far as the engineer is concerned.
 Don’t be tempted to meddle with the simple thing they want from you.

 Shhh…Get a quiet computer with a decent sized hard drive and memory.

-You’d want a laptop with a generous sized solid state hard drive with no spinning spindle hard drive and plenty of RAM (memory).
+A laptop should have a generous sized solid state hard drive (not a spinning spindle hard drive) and plenty of RAM (memory).
 Newer laptops run cooler and hence won’t add as much extra fan noise.

-Recording a VO session requires processing both audio and conferencing video, requiring a lot of computational resources.
-This workload will trigger the computer to cool itself to avoid overheating.
-This means fan noise.
+Recording a VO session requires processing both audio and conferencing video, which uses a lot of computational resources.
+This workload will trigger the computer to cool itself to avoid overheating, which means fan noise.
 Hence, you probably want to isolate your processing power away from your mic and probably even outside of your booth.

-I’ve seen some engineers encase their computer in a “quiet box,” though even that needs to allow airflow for the computer to cool itself.
+I’ve seen some engineers encase their computer in a “quiet box,” though even that needs to allow airflow for the computer to cool itself (overheating can damage a computer).
 It is probably preferable to locate your computer external to your booth then get longer cables to connect it to your in-booth mic and monitor.

 Most audio software is overkill for a voice actor.